Keep your guests coming back for more with these appetizing dips.

 A sugary spin on a cream cheese classic with a crisp bruléed topping.

-You can save time by preparing the cheese dip up to a day ahead; just cover and chill in an airtight container, and bake just
+powder add even more heat.
+Prepare up to a day ahead; cover and chill in an airtight container, and bake just before serving.

 Just like any good Louisiana gumbo, this dip is thick and full of flavor.

 Cilantro adds a nice hint of spice to this creamy hummus dip.
 Serve with pita chips and sliced cucumbers.